 About Geneva Peace Week

-Geneva is home to a large number of international organizations, including more than 40 United Nations entities, a thriving community of non-governmental organizations and renowned academic and research institutions.
+Geneva is a global hub for governance and international cooperation.
+It hosts 37 international organizations, a thriving community of non-governmental organizations and renowned academic and research institutions.
+It is also a diplomatic center with near universal representation of states.
 Together, all these actors work for peace, rights and well-being, touching the lives of individuals across the world.
-Geneva Peace Week offers an opportunity to connect and highlight the work of these actors and to expand the space for dialogue about building peace and resolving conflict.
+Geneva Peace Week offers an opportunity to connect and highlight the work of these actors and to expand the space for building peace and resolving conflict through dialogue and negotiation.

-Geneva Peace Week underlines that each and every person, actor and institution has a role to play in building peace and resolving conflict.
-It also highlights that peace promotion occurs in many different contexts and cuts across disciplines and sectors.
-In this sense, Geneva Peace Week is an attempt to break down the silos which all-too-often characterize the international community and can limit more creative responses.
+Geneva Peace Week emphasizes that each and every person, actor and institution has a role to play in building peace and resolving conflict.
+It recognizes that peacebuilding occurs in many different contexts and cuts across disciplines and sectors.
+In this sense, Geneva Peace Week breaks down professional silos in order to enable creative responses to violence, exclusion and insecurity.

-Piloted in 2014, Geneva Peace Week has grown from a small handful of 10 events with 9 event organizers and approximately 500 participants to 50 events with 100 event organizers and 5'000 participants in 2017.
+Piloted in 2014, Geneva Peace Week has grown from a small handful of 10 events with 9 event organizers and approximately 500 participants to 65 events with 120 event partners and 5'000 participants in 2018.

 To find out more about Geneva Peace Week, please consult www.genevapeaceweek.ch